-Figure 8.4 represents another chessboard obtained from a $4 \times 4$ chessboard by removing the four corner squares.
+Figure 8.4 represents another chessboard obtained from a 4×4 chessboard by removing the four corner squares.
 Can a knight travel around this board, pass through each square exactly once, and return to the same square it started on?
 Figure 8.4 (b) shows a rather complex graph with twelve vertices and sixteen edges revealing all possible knight moves.
 However, rearranging the vertices (fig. 8.4c) reveals the cycle that describes the correct sequence of moves.

 Many bioinformatics problems make use of directed graphs, in which every edge is directed from one vertex to another, as shown by the arrows in figure 8.5.
-Every vertex v in a directed graph is characterized by indegree(v) (the number of incoming edges) and outdegree(v) (the number of outgoing edges).
-For every directed graph G(V, E),
+Every vertex v in a directed graph is characterized by indegree(v) (the number of incoming edges) and outdegree(v) (the number of outgoing

+(a)